-In 2016, based on the annual off-take plan of 225 mmcm submitted by Zhejiang Gas and current offtake rates of circa 800,000 cubic metres per day it is extremely unlikely that the Zhejiang Gas will be able to off-take any Make-Up Gas in the calendar year 2016.
-As a result of the continuing dispute with Zhejiang Gas, the Company has decided that, in accordance with IFRS revenue recognition accounting standards, it will not currently recognise its share of the amount invoiced by CCL.
+Because of the continuing dispute with Zhejiang Gas, the Company has decided that, in accordance with IFRS revenue recognition accounting standards, it will not currently recognize its share of the amount invoiced by CCL for take or pay volume.
 Notwithstanding this accounting treatment, the Company remains firmly of the opinion that Zhejiang Gas will agree or be compelled to honour its commitments under the Gas Sales Contract and that such revenue will subsequently be recognised as income.